DC AG filing civil suit vs. Commanders, Snyder, NFL, Goodell - WHIZ News

-WASHINGTON (AP) — The attorney general for the District of Columbia says his office is filing a civil consumer protection lawsuit against the Washington Commanders, owner Dan Snyder, the NFL and Commissioner Roger Goodell.
+WASHINGTON (AP) — The attorney general for the District of Columbia said Thursday his office is filing a civil consumer protection lawsuit against the Washington Commanders, owner Dan Snyder, the NFL and Commissioner Roger Goodell, accusing them of colluded to deceive residents by lying about an investigation into the team’s workplace misconduct.

-Attorney General Karl Racine announced the civil complaint for colluding to deceive District residents at a news conference Thursday.
+Attorney General Karl Racine announced the civil complaint at a news conference, saying Snyder, Goodell, the team and league “misled the public.”

+He is arguing they should be held accountable under D.C.’s Consumer Protection Procedures Act for lying about the process and results of an investigation that found Washington had a toxic workplace culture.

+“For years, the team and its owner have caused very real and very serious harm and then lied about it to dodge accountability,” Racine said, also pointing blame at Goodell and the league.

 Four posters flanked Racine during his announcement, outlining some of the history of the team’s rebranding efforts that included references to D.C. and its flag and the history of the NFL’s investigation into the organization’s workplace culture.